 Part of the beauty of swing states is that the information gives campaigns a better idea of where to deploy quickly diminishing financial resources.
 Obviously, a campaign is going to spend the most money in places where it will create the greatest impact.
 If a candidate knows he or she has little chance of flipping a state, the campaign is unlikely to spend much money on advertising there.

 If a state was decided by a few thousand votes in the last election, it's easy to see why it's important to campaign in that state, but that's not the only reason why a candidate visits a state.
 Demographics play a big part as well.
 Candidates might need to speak to a key constituency that has a large population in that state.
 Or maybe they want to make a policy point at a particular location, like when President Donald Trump visited a major roads project in Atlanta to talk up transportation infrastructure.
 The strategy involved in a candidate's movements are multifaceted and usually calculated.

 Campaigns do visit non-swing states, however, and the reason is simple: money.
-High-priced campaign events can raise millions of dollars, which will ultimately pay for campaign advertising in other, more important states.
+High-priced campaign events can raise millions of dollars, which can ultimately help pay for campaign advertising in other states.